St. Andrew's Church (Mount Pleasant, South Carolina)

-St. Andrew's Church is a multisite Anglican congregation in Mount Pleasant and Charleston, South Carolina.
+St. Andrew's Church is a multisite Anglican congregation in Mount Pleasant, North Charleston, and Charleston, South Carolina.
 First established in 1835, its 1857 building is a contributing property to the Mount Pleasant Historic District.
 The church holds services at two other locations: downtown Charleston and North Charleston.

 History

 St. Andrew's was founded by the Rev. Andrew Fowler, rector of Christ Church in the Episcopal Diocese of South Carolina.
 Fowler bought a home in the riverside village of Mount Pleasant, where planters from Christ Church Parish would vacation in the summer to avoid malarial conditions inland.
 Initially Fowler held summer services in his home until the congregants completed building a summer chapel of ease in 1835.
 St. Andrew's was at the center of the town of Mount Pleasant as it grew and attracted Charlestonians as well.
 In 1857 and 1858, the congregation built a Carpenter Gothic sanctuary to a design by Charleston architect Edward Brickell White.

 The chapel was closed during the Civil War when Union shelling forced many residents of Mount Pleasant to evacuate Upstate.
 The building re-opened in 1866.
 St. Andrew's continued as a chapel of ease until 1954, when—with the growth of Mount Pleasant as a Charleston suburb in the mid-20th century due to the Cooper River Bridge—the congregation received parish status.